bende24/YoutubeDownloader/README.md

 # Youtube-Mp3-Downloader

-A simple command line based youtube mp3 downloader I've made for personal use.
+A simple command line based youtube mp3 downloader I've made for personal use, but I've made it public because why not.

 ## Requirements
 The downloader uses pytube and moviepy python packages so you need to install them.